Help clean up our little spot of the Earth

 If customers can’t find it, it doesn’t exist.
 Clearly list and describe the services you offer.
 Also, be sure to showcase a premium service.

-Princeton Hydro will be conducting a treatment event for hydrilla (Hydrilla verticillata) at Harveys Lake on July 30st and August 1st, 2019.
-The aquatic herbicide that will be used for the hydrilla control is SePro’s SonarOne®, which is used for vegetation management in freshwater systems.
+Princeton Hydro has been treating hydrilla (Hydrilla verticillata) at Harveys Lake .
+The aquatic herbicide that is used for the hydrilla control is SePro’s SonarOne®, which is used for vegetation management in freshwater systems.
 SonarOne’s formulation contains 5% fluridone that may cause chlorosis in turf, trees, shrubs, nursery and greenhouse plants if the lake water is used for landscape watering.
 The desired fluridone concentration for the 30-day interval for optimal hydrilla control is 3 parts per billion (ppb).
 If irrigation during the 30-day interval is needed for crops and woody ornamental plants, the fluridone concentration should not exceed 5 ppb.
 For hydroponic farming, greenhouse plants, and nursery plants, the concentration should not exceed 1 ppb.
 Concentrations can be determined using FasTEST analysis.
 The landscape watering limitations associated with using SonarOne for hydrilla control is avoiding the use of Harveys lakewater for irrigation for 30 days.

 Hydrilla (Hydrilla verticillata)